elise-p/the-ain-verse/README.md

 - 🔍 Added **Issue Search** functionality to the Live Issues sidebar, allowing filtering by keywords and labels.
 - ✨ Introduced an "AI Links" section for quick access to mentioned AI tools.
 - 🎨 Enhanced CSS styling for input field placeholders across the site for improved clarity and user experience.
+- 🎨 Refined UI for the Live Issues sidebar, including toggle button styling for improved visibility and theme consistency.
 - ↔️ Implemented expand/collapse functionality for repository groups within the Live Issues sidebar for better organization.
 - #️⃣ Displayed issue numbers directly on individual issue items in the Live Issues list for easier reference.
+- 📊 Added a search result count display to the Live Issues sidebar, providing clear feedback on filtering.

 ### `v0.1.2` – 2025-05-28